CharlesStockman/linuxConfiguration/README.md

 #### Transform into a user that can run privlaged commands
 	sudo bash and then enter the password

+### Step 2.
+Install the software
 #### Directory containing the scripts to install the software fro the different repositories ( linux distos, pip, docker files )
 * cd linuxConfiguration/distro
 * cd \<distroDirectory\>

 #### load the function into the shell that will be used to Install the Software
-* . ../reuse.sh			loads the reusable functions
+* . ../reuse.sh			loads the reusable functions that will be reused by dffrerent commands.sh
 * . ./commands.sh		loads the function, that will install the software from different repositories, into the shell
 * . ./repository.sh		loads the associative array(s) that contains software that should be installed on the system into the shell.

+Each Command File

+Note: Each Command.sh will contain the fucntions to install software from one linux distribution.

 ##### On the command line call the functions to install the software
 * installAll 			--> Install all the software using the package executable ( Curretnly install pacman and pip and Docker )